AdamKopf/gmail-filterere/README.md

 ### Step 3: Configure the YAML File

-Navigate to the `config.yml` file in the clearmail directory.
+Navigate to the `config.yml` file in the filterere directory.
 Customize these settings to match your email management preferences.

 #### YAML File Options

-The `config.yml` file contains several options to customize how clearmail works:
+The `config.yml` file contains several options to customize how filterere works:

 - `useLocalLLM`: Determines whether to use a local language model or OpenAI for email analysis.
 - `maxEmailChars`: The maximum number of characters from an email body to feed to the AI for analysis.